Inpatient Rehab New York

 After touring the facility and meeting your new roommates, you’ll begin following your schedule for the day.
 Schedules are an important part of rehab.
 They structure your days in a way that can prepare you for life as a sober individual.
 When you abuse drugs, especially for a long period of time, healthy structure tends to go out the window.
 Instead of centering your days around work, meals, rest, and time with loved ones, your life becomes focused on your substance of choice.

 Restructuring your world is an intense process.
 You might find the daily schedule frustrating at times when you don’t feel like getting out of bed or attending your therapy sessions.
-Your fellow residents and staff at Long Island Interventions understand this frustration and are here to support you.
 Rehab is a safe place to express your emotions.
 If you need to vent or cry, there will be someone there to listen.

 Your therapy sessions are when the magic happens.
 Although displaying vulnerability isn’t easy, it’s one of the most powerful things you can do.
 Never be afraid to let your therapists or fellow residents in.
 Sharing your experiences in group therapy can help someone else as much as it helps you.
 Likewise, be open minded about what your therapists and fellow residents can teach you.

-At Long Island Interventions, we offer a range of therapies, including:
+High caliber treatment centers often offer a wide range of therapies, including:

 - Individual counseling